tomsWebConsulting/twcsl/Block/Form/Form Block Multi-Column/README.md

   * Page Specific

-    * This option will be the one most will want to use if you have only a single page you want to have this effect.
+    * Use this option if you have only a single page you want to have this effect.

     * Add code from file **[form block multi-column.html][3]** to Page Settings > Advanced > Page Header Code Injection for the page **before** the **Form Block Wrapper Observe Changes code**.
-Please see [per-page code injection][4].
+Refer to [Per-page code injection][4] for details.

   * Site-wide

-    * This option is the one you want to use if you have multiple pages where you want to have this effect.
+    * Use this option if you have multiple pages where you want to have this effect.

     * Add code from file **[form block multi-column.html][3]** to Website > Pages > Website Tools > Code Injection > FOOTER **before** the **Form Block Wrapper Observe Changes code**.
-Please see [Add code to code injection][5].
+Refer to [Add code to code injection][5] for details.

 * Add or edit a form block.